Belgacem-TLILI/Vacation/README.md

 This will generate a CSV file inside the data folder with the year name, you can try different years, just change 2006 by your desired year

-To un the unit test you can just run
+To run the unit tests you can just run
 ```
 $ phpunit
 ```